Saki: "The Interlopers"

 "The Interlopers" is a story about two men, Georg Znaeym and Ulrich von Gradwitz, whose families have fought over a forest in the eastern Carpathian Mountains for generations.
 Ulrich's family legally owns the land and so considers Georg an interloper when he hunts in the forest.
 But Georg, believing that the forest rightfully belongs to his family, hunts there often and believes that Ulrich is the real interloper for trying to stop him.
 One winter night, Ulrich catches Georg hunting in the forest.
 Neither man can shoot the other without warning, as they would soil their family's honour, so they hesitate to acknowledge one another.
 In an "act of God", a tree branch suddenly falls on each of them, trapping them both under a log.
-Gradually they realize the futility of their quarrel, become friends and end the feud.
+Gradually they realise the futility of their quarrel, become friends and end the feud.
 They then call out for their men's assistance and, after a brief period, Ulrich makes out nine or ten figures approaching over a hill.
 The story ends with Ulrich's realization that the approaching figures on the hill are actually hungry wolves.
 The wolves who hunt in packs as opposed to rivalries, it seems, are the true owners of the forest, while both humans are interlopers.

 "Gabriel-Ernest"

-"Gabriel-Ernest" starts with a warning: "There is a wild beast in your woods …" Gabriel, a naked boy sunbathing by the river, is "adopted" by well-meaning Townspeople.
+"Gabriel-Ernest" starts with a warning: "There is a wild beast in your woods …" Gabriel, a naked boy sunbathing by the river, is "adopted" by well-meaning townspeople.
 Lovely and charming, but also rather vague and distant, he seems bemused by his "benefactors."
 Asked how he managed by himself in the woods, he replies that he hunts "on four legs," which they take to mean that he has a dog.
 The climax comes when a small child disappears while walking home from Sunday school.
 A pursuit ensues, but Gabriel and the child disappear near a river.
 The only items found are Gabriel's clothes, and the two are never seen again.
 The story includes many of the author's favourite themes: good intentions gone awry, the banality of polite society, the attraction of the sinister, and the allure of the wild and the forbidden.
 There is also a recognition of basic decency, upheld when the story's protagonist 'flatly refuses' to subscribe to a Gabriel-Ernest memorial, for his supposedly gallant attempt to save a drowning child, and drowning himself, as well.
 Gabriel-Ernest was actually a werewolf who had eaten the child, then run off.